mmistakes/minimal-mistakes/_posts/2021-09-23-event-streaming-with-pulsar-and-scala.md

 header:
     image: "/images/blog cover.jpg"
 tags: []
 excerpt: "Apache Pulsar is a cloud-native, distributed messaging and streaming platform that manages hundreds of billions of events per day.
-We'll learn what makes it a strong competitor to other solutions and use Scala along with the pulsar4s to interact with it."
+We'll learn what makes it a strong competitor to other solutions and use Scala along with the pulsar4s client library to interact with it."
 ---